-Results from COSMIC-311 served as the basis for the September 17, 2021 U.S. Food and Drug Administration (FDA) approval of CABOMETYX for the treatment of adult and pediatric patients 12 years of age and older with locally advanced or metastatic DTC that has progressed following prior vascular endothelial growth factor receptor (VEGFR)-targeted therapy and who are radioactive iodine-refractory or ineligible.
-The application was approved well ahead of the Prescription Drug User Fee Act (PDUFA) target action date of December 4, 2021.
+ALAMEDA, Calif.--(BUSINESS WIRE)--Sep.
+17, 2021-- Exelixis.
+Inc. (Nasdaq: EXEL) today announced that the U.S. Food and Drug Administration (FDA) approved CABOMETYX[®] (cabozantinib) for the treatment of adult and pediatric patients 12 years of age and older with locally advanced or metastatic differentiated thyroid cancer (DTC) that has progressed following prior vascular endothelial growth factor receptor (VEGFR)-targeted therapy and who are radioactive iodine-refractory or ineligible.
+The FDA granted Breakthrough Therapy designation and Priority Review to CABOMETYX and its approval comes more than two months ahead of the Prescription Drug User Fee Act (PDUFA) target action date of December 4, 2021.
+DTC is the most common type of thyroid cancer in the U.S., and patients who are resistant to radioactive iodine treatment face a poor prognosis.^{1,2,3,4}